Which city is cheaper, Anchorage or Asheville?

 Asheville is a popular destination for visitors looking to party into the night.
 The city has a fun and eclectic nightlife scene that centers around the city's breweries and live music venues.

-Most people don't head to Anchorage specifically for the nightlife scene, but you can find a few options.
+Anchorage doesn't have the most active nightlife scene.
 The town's nightlife mostly consists of local bars where you can hang out.
 Check out Koot's, which is a longstanding favorite.

 Both Asheville and Anchorage are family-friendly destinations.